Signature of hadron-quark crossover in binary-neutron-star mergers

 For the PT scenario, in which the strong first-order PT is assumed to occur, we need one more parameter $P_\text{1st}$ for the location of the PT\@.
 For simplicity, let us choose the same value of $\rho_2$ as in the CO scenario.
 We assume the Maxwell construction of the first-order PT and the EoS in the energy-pressure plane has a plateau at $P=P_\text{1st}$ attached to the pQCD branch in the high-density side.
 Figure~\ref{fig:param_1st} shows the allowed parameter region for respective values of the maximum mass.
 Obviously, the maximum-mass boundaries are insensitive to $P_\text{1st}$ if it is high enough.
 This is simply because the PT takes place at very high density beyond the reach of stable neutron stars.
 However, in this case, if the EoS is extended to such high density with the fixed value of $\Gamma_3=3.5$, the causality is violated soon.
 To avoid the problem of the sound speed exceeding the speed of light, we slightly bend the EoS; that is, we decrease the index from $\Gamma_3=3.5$ to $\Gamma_4=\num{2.9}$ for $\rho>\rho_3$.

 Now, the problem is how to make an educated guess for $P_\text{1st}$.
-From Fig.~\ref{fig:param_1st}, we could safely take $P_\text{1st}\lesssim\SI{0.4}{GeV.fm^{-3}}$ if $\Gamma_3\sim 3.5$ to respect the causality and satisfy $M\ge 2M_\odot$.
-However, if $P_{\mathrm{1st}}$ is such low, the jump to the pQCD branch is inevitably suppressed.
-In addition, we have numerically implemented a weak first-order PT with $P_\text{1st}\approx\SI{0.2}{GeV.fm^{-3}}$ for the gravitational wave simulation, and confirmed that the PT still sits at the density higher than the relevant densitites in the simulation.
-Therefore, in our numerical comparison, it is sensible to contrast the EoS with the CO and the EoS without the CO that implicitly assumes that the strong first-order PT is located around $P_\text{1st} = \SI{0.5}{GeV.fm^{-3}}$.
-In other words, the transition density turns out to be such high according to our EoS construction that the PT EoS can just be regarded as an extension of the conventional hadronic EoS without softening in the density region relevant to the binary-neutron-star merger.
+From Fig.~\ref{fig:param_1st}, we could safely take a sufficiently low value of $P_\text{1st}$ for $\Gamma_3\sim 3.5$ to respect the causality and satisfy $M\ge 2M_\odot$.
+However, if $P_{\mathrm{1st}}$ is too low, the jump to the pQCD branch is inevitably suppressed, and only a weak first-order PT can be realized.
+Therefore, for the purpose of clear numerical comparison, we shall contrast the EoS with CO and the EoS with the strong first-order PT located around $P_\text{1st} = \SI{0.5}{GeV.fm^{-3}}$ by decreasing $\Gamma_3$ from $3.5$ to $2.9$.
+It should be noted that, in practice, the corresponding energy density even for a weak first-order PT around $P_\text{1st}\approx\SI{0.2}{GeV.fm^{-3}}$ is too high for the system in the gravitational wave simulation to reach it.
+In other words, according to our EoS construction, the PT EoS can just be regarded as an extension of the conventional hadronic EoS without softening in the density region relevant to the binary-neutron-star merger.